 Many ranchers run cow-calf operations.
 They keep a herd of cows to produce calves.
 The cows are bred to calve in the spring or fall.
 Cows, like humans, are pregnant for nine months.

 For the first three weeks of the calf's life they only drink their mother's milk because their rumen is not yet fully developed.
 Rumen is one of the stomach chambers in ruminant animals.
 Humans do not have rumens.
 Between three to eight weeks the calf goes through a transitional period where they start eating some hay and grass along with the milk.
 After eight weeks the calf's rumen should be fully functioning.
 The rumen will grow 25 times larger from birth to adulthood.

 Newborn calves are commonly tagged.
 Each ear tag has an individual number which helps ranchers pair the mother with their young and track the calf through its life cycle.
 Within the first few months, the calves will be branded.
 A brand is an identification mark for cattle.
 It can either be a hot iron brand or a freeze brand.
 Some operations use earmarks, as an additional way to identify their cattle.
 During branding all calves are vaccinated to help prevent disease.
 The young male calves are castrated during the first few months.
 After castration, they are referred to as steers.

 Calves are usually sold after they are weaned, at about six-eight months.
 After weaning, cattle are sent to feedlots for approximately 120 days where they are fed a high-energy ration of grain and hay.
 After this time, which is called finishing, the cattle are sent to a harvest plant.

 To keep the herd size approximately the same, ranchers save replacement heifers (females).
-The steers (males) will be sent to the feedlot while a few heifers are kept behind to raise and later produce calves themselves.
+The steers (males) will be sent to the feedlot while many heifers will be kept to later produce calves themselves.
 Other heifers will go to the feedlot as well.
 Steers are more common in the beef industry because they grow faster and naturally have more muscle.